rshipp/ahk-libs/README.md

 * @avi-aryan's "Avis-Autohotkey-Repo", which includes several AHK libraries.
 * @lordkrandel's ahk_library
 * @TLMcode's FF_COM
-* @MasterFocus's "AutoHotkey" repo, hich includes several AHK libraries and functions.
+* @MasterFocus's "AutoHotkey" repo, which includes several AHK libraries and functions.

 The "Sources" file contains a list of the git repos from which submodules were created, and are included here.